MultiFair: Multimodal Balanced Fairness-Aware Medical Classification with Dual-Level Gradient Modulation: Experimental Analysis

 \subsection{Ablation Study}

-We evaluate \text{MultiFair} under fairness-only modulation, modality-only modulation, and combined dual-level modulation to investigate their relative contributions to predictive performance and fairness.
-Fig. \ref{ablation} summarizes the results for gender and race subgroups on the FairVision \cite{luo2024fairvision} dataset.
+We evaluate \text{MultiFair} under fairness-only modulation (excluding the modality modulation), modality-only modulation (excluding fairness-aware modulation), and combined dual-level modulation to investigate their relative contributions to predictive performance and fairness.
+Fig. \ref{fig_ablation} summarizes the results for gender and race subgroups on the FairVision \cite{luo2024fairvision} dataset.We use the same parameter settings as described in the section \ref{experimental_settings} for the ablation study.
+Results are reported over six independent random experiments, where the bars represent the mean AUC values and the vertical error bars indicate the standard deviation across the six runs.

-For gender subgroup (Fig.\ref{gender}), fairness-only modulation (\text{MultiFair}$_G$) yields well-balanced outcomes across AUC, ES-AUC, Female AUC, and Male AUC ($77\%$), but at the cost of reduced overall performance.
-In contrast, modality-only modulation (\text{MultiFair}$_M$) improves overall performance compared to fairness-only modulation; however, it shows a disparity of approximately 5\% between Female and Male AUCs.
-When both fairness and modality modulation are applied, Female AUC improved by 1\% while Male AUC slightly decreased, leading to an overall gain of 1\% in both AUC and ES-AUC.
+For gender (Fig.~\ref{gender}), fairness-only modulation (MultiFair$_G$) yields relatively balanced Male and Female AUCs (approximately 77\%), but with reduced overall AUC and ES-AUC.
+In contrast, modality-only modulation (MultiFair$_M$) substantially improves overall AUC and ES-AUC.
+However, it introduces a noticeable disparity between Male and Female AUCs (around 6--7\%).
+When both fairness and modality modulation are jointly applied (MultiFair), Female AUC increases compared to modality-only modulation, while Male AUC is moderately adjusted.
+MultiFair achieves the best overall AUC and ES-AUC, demonstrating the effectiveness of both modulation strategies in balancing predictive performance and fairness.

-For racial subgroup (Fig.\ref{race}), modality-only (\text{MultiFair}$_M$) and fairness-only (\text{MultiFair}$_G$) modulation exhibits similar performance.
-However, the absence of group-wise balancing in modality-only modulation limits its effectiveness in terms of fairness metrics, ES-AUC by reducing around 2\%.
-By integrating both modulation strategies, \text{MultiFair} reduces the disproportionately high AUC observed for Asian patients while enhancing the AUCs for Black and White subgroups.
-This results in improved fairness, as reflected in higher ES-AUC, without sacrificing overall performance.
-These observations suggest that modulation only based on subgroups or modality yields limited improvements in overall performance, whereas combining both forms of modulation is necessary.
+For the racial subgroups (Fig.~\ref{race}), fairness-only and modality-only modulation achieve comparable overall AUC but show different subgroup AUCs.
+Modality-only modulation produces a higher Asian AUC, whereas fairness-only modulation yields more uniform subgroup performance with lower ES-AUC.
+By combining both modulation mechanisms, MultiFair moderates the disproportionately high Asian AUC while improving Black and White subgroup AUCs.
+This leads to improved subgroup balance and the highest ES-AUC with competitive overall AUC, demonstrating that the joint modulation strategy is necessary for stable and fairness-aware performance across racial groups.
+We also include additional ablation studies on the FairCLIP dataset in Appendix \ref{additional_ablation}.